-Incident management
+Incident Management

 The school will take firm and decisive action to deal with any incident of bullying which is witnessed by or reported to any member of staff.
 Bullying can be reported by a student to any trusted adult.
 When a member of staff receives information, either directly or indirectly, that a student may have been the victim of a bullying incident, this report will be taken seriously and investigated.
-The relevant Head and school counselor must be informed immediately of any alleged bullying incidents by filling in the Incident/accident/concern form.
-They will then decide if it is a safeguarding concern (confirmed case of bullying or not).
-If it is, the Safeguarding concern form is filled in and sent to safeguarding@chartwell.edu.rs
+The relevant Head must be informed immediately of any alleged bullying incidents.
+This can be reported verbally or through email.
 The school will offer a proactive, sympathetic and supportive response to the victims of bullying.
 The exact nature of the response will be determined by the particular student's individual needs and may include:

-- immediate action to stop the incident and secure the child's safety
+· immediate action to stop the incident and secure the child's safety

-- positive reinforcement that reporting the incident was the correct thing to do
+- · positive reinforcement that reporting the incident was the correct thing to do

-- reassurance that the victim is not responsible for the behaviour of the bully
+- · reassurance that the victim is not responsible for the behaviour of the bully

-- strategies to prevent further incidents
+- · strategies to prevent further incidents

-- sympathy and empathy
+- · sympathy and empathy

-- counselling
+- · counselling

-- assertiveness training
+- · assertiveness training

-- extra supervision/monitoring
+- · extra supervision/monitoring

-- creation of a supportive environment
+- · creation of a support group

-- informing/involving parents
+- · informing/involving parents

-- adult mediation between the perpetrator and the victim
+- · adult mediation between the perpetrator and the victim

+- · referral to SLT

-- restorative approaches or restorative justice
+- · restorative approaches or restorative justice

-- class teacher monitors the students involved after the issue has been dealt with, in an ongoing way and informs the relevant Head.
+- · Head's monitoring the students involved after the issue has been dealt with, in an ongoing way.